celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Fix changeThreshold function](./images/fix_changeThreshold.png)

-Now in the constructor function, we can call the `_changeThreshold` function instead of the `changeThreshold` function.
-So replace the `changeThreshold` function by changing the last line of the constructor function by the following code:
+Now, in the constructor function, we can call the `_changeThreshold` function instead of the `changeThreshold` function.
+Therefore, we should replace the `changeThreshold` function by changing the last line of the constructor function with the following code:

 ```solidity
 _changeThreshold(threshold_);